CONNECT SUMMIT COUNTY Home | MENTAL HEALTH AWARENESS & ADVOCACY | PARK CITY, UTAH Shauna Wiest

-Mental illnesses are a thing.
-They’re real.
-And we need to talk about them.
+Mental illness is a disease.
+It’s real.
 Start the conversation.
 End the stigma.

-CONNECT is a new grassroots non-profit organization bringing together Summit County residents who are loved ones, friends, and colleagues of people struggling with mental illness.
+CONNECT is a grassroots, non-profit organization bringing together Summit County residents who are loved ones, friends, and colleagues of people struggling with mental health challenges.
 We are also mental health service providers in Summit County.
 And, we are people not directly affected by mental illness who nonetheless recognize the serious challenges and want to help.
-Many of us have watched, frustrated and helpless, as our loved ones flounder through a confusing, disjointed, inadequate treatment system.
-Our goal is to educate and raise awareness.
-Coming together we can more effectively raise our voices against the stigma and isolation of mental illness and work for more comprehensive and accessible mental health services, education, and insightful programming throughout Summit County.
+Many of us have watched, frustrated and helpless, as our loved ones flounder through a confusing, complicated, inadequate treatment system.
+Our goal is to educate, raise awareness, and create collective impact.
+Coming together we can more effectively raise our voices against the stigma and isolation of mental illness and advocate for more comprehensive and accessible mental health services throughout Summit County.

 Sign up to receive all our ongoing information and news.

-Summit County Releases Much Anticipated Results of Mental Health Services Needs Assessment Survey & Creates new Mental Wellness Alliance
+Summit County Releases Results of 2016 Mental Health Services Needs Assessment Survey & Creates new Mental Wellness Alliance

 Inability to carry out daily activities or handle daily problems and stress

 Extreme mood changes, including uncontrollable “highs” or feelings of euphoria

 Avoiding friends and social activities

 Changes in sleeping habits or feeling tired and low energy

 Changes in eating habits such as increased hunger, binge eating, or lack of appetite